a

 • Multi-Vendor Relationships

 Having a partner who has relationships with multiple vendors will enable you to take advantage of a variety of cloud services.
-You do not need to be satisfied with the services provided by a single vendor because you have the ability to specify the option that best meets your unique requirements and then select it.
+You do not need to be satisfied with the services provided by a single vendor because you can specify the option that best meets your unique requirements and then select it.

 Conclusion

 Include both objective and subjective criteria in your evaluation of potential service providers.
-You should acknowledge and verify not only the certifications and standards to which they comply, but also what their clients have to say about them in the form of case studies and testimonials.
+You should acknowledge and verify the certifications and standards they comply with and what their clients say about them in case studies and testimonials.

-If you want to avoid being locked in, you need to think long-term.
-Staying away from proprietary technology and having a well-defined exit strategy will save you a lot of trouble in the long run.
+To avoid being locked in, you need to think long-term.
+Avoiding proprietary technology and having a well-defined exit strategy will save you a lot of trouble in the long run.

-Invest some time and effort into drafting service level agreements (SLAs) and contractual conditions that are feasible, since these will serve as the primary source of assurance that the services will be provided in accordance with the terms of the agreement.
+Invest some time and effort into drafting service level agreements (SLAs) and contractual conditions that are feasible since these will serve as the primary source of assurance that the terms of the agreement will provide the services.

 Related Articles